savvyyy/Aspect-Intent-Sentiment-Analysis/README.md

 ## Description

+### 1. Sentiment Analysis

-1. ```Sentiment Analysis :-``` Sentiment analysis refers to the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.
+Sentiment analysis refers to the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.
 It returns Polarity,relevance of subjectivity and Sentiment(Very Positive, Positive, Neutral, Negative, Very Negative ).

+### 2. Aspect Sentiment

-2. ```Aspect Sentiment :-``` Aspect-based sentiment analysis is a text analysis technique that breaks down text into aspects (attributes or components of a product or service), and then allocates each one a sentiment level (positive, negative or neutral).
+Aspect-based sentiment analysis is a text analysis technique that breaks down text into aspects (attributes or components of a product or service), and then allocates each one a sentiment level (positive, negative or neutral).
 Here’s a breakdown of what aspect-based sentiment analysis can extract :- a) Sentiments: positive or negative opinions about a particular aspect.
 b) Aspects: the thing or topic that is being talked about.

-### Process to Follow in Aspect Analysis
+#### Process to Follow in Aspect Analysis
 a.
 Download general embeddings from (GloVe:[http://nlp.stanford.edu/data/glove.840B.300d.zip](http://nlp.stanford.edu/data/glove.840B.300d.zip)).
 Rename it gen.vec and save it in folder: ```data/embedding/```

 Download restaurant and laptop domain embeddings from [here](https://drive.google.com/open?id=1gkeGnS-4_RufCjHu65FCq1zFORzdYmqy), save them in folder: ```data/embedding/```